-FDJ ensures the security and confidentiality of all company data, particularly personal data.
+FDJ ensures the security and confidentiality of all company data, including personal data, against potential security breaches.

-Since 25 May 2018, the application of the General Regulation for the Protection of Personal Data (GDPR), which largely unifies data protection laws in Europe, has been mandatory.
-FDJ has implemented this regulation and wishes to maintain compliance and anticipate legislative and regulatory developments in the field of personal data protection in order to optimise the transparency of personal data processing and to take into account the expectations of the persons concerned.
+Application of the EU’s General Data Protection Regulation (GDPR), which largely unifies the laws on data protection in Europe, has been mandatory since 25 May 2018.
+FDJ has implemented the new regulation, and aims both to both maintain compliance and anticipate legal and regulatory developments in the field of personal data protection with a view to optimising the transparency of the processing of personal data and factoring in players’ expectations.

 The Group’s ethics charter, adopted in July 2017, forms the basis of the FDJ Group’s ethics and compliance policy.
 It affirms the Group’s collective commitment to promoting its values and helps guide individual behaviours in line with the fundamental principles of compliance with laws and regulations, the sharing of a culture of integrity, respect for employees, customers, partners and external stakeholders, and the engagement of a constructive dialogue with civil society.

 Within this framework and in accordance with the law of 9 December 2016 on transparency, the fight against corruption and the modernisation of the economy (Sapin II), the FDJ Group advocates a principle of “zero tolerance” and has implemented a structured system, as well as awareness-raising, training and support initiatives for employees to the highest standards of business conduct.